 Technically, the Glenorchy-Queenstown Highway is only around 46kms (29 miles) long and takes just 45 minutes from point to point.
 However, there are lots of great stops along the way, so you’ll want to take your time.
 You can also continue on past Glenorchy to Paradise (that is seriously the name of the place!) or Kinloch, if you’re feeling extra adventurous.

-In this guide, we’re sharing all of the best stops along the drive from Queenstown to Glenorchy.
-We’ve also included some awesome detours if you feel like exploring even more.
-We do this drive a LOT (we live in Queenstown) so consider this your insiders’ guide!
+In this guide, I’m sharing all of the best stops along the drive from Queenstown to Glenorchy.
+I’ve also included some awesome detours if you feel like exploring even more.
+I do this drive a lot (I live in Queenstown) so consider this your insiders’ guide!

 So let’s get to it.
 Read on to discover the best things to do on the drive from Queenstown to Glenorchy (and beyond).

 *Disclaimer: This post may contain affiliate links.
 If you make a purchase through the link provided, I may receive a small commission at no extra cost to you.
 I really appreciate your support!

 Table of Contents

 The best way to get from Queenstown to Glenorchy is by driving yourself in a car or campervan.
 Having your own set of wheels will give you the ultimate flexibility to stop wherever you want to along the drive.